dxw/airtext-jcd-display/README.md

 # airTEXT JCDecaux Display Board

 This is a simple display board that shows the airTEXT forecast for the next 24 hours.
-It is designed for a JCDecaux display board, but can be used in any setting that supports HTML and JavaScript.
+It is designed for a JCDecaux Roadside Digital 6-sheet display board (1080 x 1920), but can be used in any setting that supports HTML and JavaScript.

 We fetch data from the CERC Forecast API and check it against some rules to determine which template (defined in `index.html` as Handlebars templates) to use.